momentumlearn/course/_daily_posts/welcome-phase-3.md

 Your team meets either during the morning or the afternoon.
 The rest of the day is lab time, so we'll expect to see you online and working.
 Please let us know if you will be unavailable during work hours.

 During lab time, please **read/watch/listen to the required readings, videos, and podcasts** and **work on your lab projects**.
-Come to class meetings prepared to ask questions.
+Come to meetings prepared to ask questions.

-You are welcome to use the classroom Zoom link and/or [the co-working Zoom](https://us02web.zoom.us/j/705824048?pwd=Zk55dFpXa09jNGcvS2UramRNRkxyZz09) during lab times.
+You are welcome to use the team Zoom link and/or [the co-working Zoom](https://us02web.zoom.us/j/705824048?pwd=Zk55dFpXa09jNGcvS2UramRNRkxyZz09) during lab times.

 ## 🗓️ Today's Topics for both Front and Back End